 Which ranger subclasses are best and what are they good at?

-There are 4 ranger subclasses in the 2024 Player’s Handbook.
+There are 6 ranger subclasses in released for D&D 2024 so far (with 1 added in Heroes of Faerun and another in Ravenloft: The Horrors Within).
 Each subclass hones in on a different set of ranger skills, or a different influence that has granted unique capabilities.
 These subclasses are:

 - Beast master: Summons a primal companion to fight by their side.